Discover folk - the CRM for people-powered businesses

 What is deal management software?

-Software that tracks and advances sales opportunities across pipeline stages.
-It centralizes contacts, activities, next steps, and probabilities, syncs email and calendar, triggers reminders, and supports forecasting so teams prioritize the right deals.
+Software to track and advance opportunities across pipeline stages.
+It centralizes contacts, emails, meetings, and next steps, syncs calendar, sets reminders, and supports forecasting so teams prioritize and close the highest-impact deals.

 How should founders choose a CRM?

-Prioritize ease of use, visual pipelines, contact enrichment, email/calendar sync, templates, reminders, and integrations.
-Ensure pricing scales and data is portable.
+Prioritize ease of use, visual pipelines, email/calendar sync, templates, reminders, and integrations.
+Ensure pricing scales and data portability.
 Try folk for a lightweight, founder-friendly option.

 How can a startup scale its sales stack without bloat?

-Consolidate workflows in your CRM, integrate lead gen and scheduling, automate repetitive steps, and standardize templates.
+Consolidate workflows in the CRM, integrate lead gen and scheduling, standardize templates, and automate repetitive steps.
 Review tool ROI quarterly and remove overlaps.
-Add advanced analytics only after a repeatable sales motion is proven.
+Add advanced analytics only after a repeatable motion is proven.